 With a short bio, you can tell PR professionals and other journalists about your background and work history, as well as any information you think could be helpful for those who are trying to contact you.

-Don’t forget title and location to make sure you are addressed properly and you’re receiving pitches relevant to where you live!
+Don’t forget to update title and location to make sure you are addressed properly and you’re receiving pitches relevant to where you live!

 Muck Rack encourages you to add an updated email address to your page, which you can change here.
 Here you will also find an option to hide your email on your page - all you need to do is check the box next to ‘Hide my email from users.’